Madhav-Malhotra/overclocked/README.md

 Memory resources include block random access memories (block RAMs or BRAMs) and distributed RAMs (DRAMs).
 Note that when you see DRAMs in the FPGA tool, it refers to the distributed RAMs and not dynamic random-access memories.
 The two types of memory resources in an FPGA, distributed RAMs and BRAMs, have different characteristics.
-Distributed RAMs are implemented using LUTs and FFs while BRAMs are hardened memory parts.
+**Distributed RAMs are implemented using LUTs and FFs while BRAMs are hardened memory parts.**
 At a high-level, distributed RAMs are faster, but consume programmable logic, while BRAMs are slower and have larger capacity.
-Additionally, BRAMs always have a 1-cycle read latency, unlike distributed RAMs, which support same cycle read.
+Additionally, **BRAMs always have a 1-cycle read latency, unlike distributed RAMs, which support same cycle read**.

 One important aspect of mapping a design to an FPGA is the choice of memory resources when implementing arrays.
 The array in the register file module is a good example of when you should use BRAMs.